davidvlaminck/OTLMOW/README.md

 ```
 ## Using the OTL Datamodel instances to create objects and encode them in JSON
 The datamodel generates classes, allowing the properties to be filled with data.
-Use the property 'waarde' to change the value of a property to allow data validation
+Use the property 'waarde' to change the value of a property to allow data validation.
 ```
 from Facility.OTLFacility import OTLFacility from Loggers.TxtLogger import TxtLogger